Scare-BnB/Overlooked-Hotels-Docs/README.md

 **User Assistance and Support**:
 As a user, I want access to customer support or an FAQ section to get help with any issues or questions I may have.

-*Themed Experience Exploration*:
-As a curious tourist, I want to experience the horror-themed elements integrated into the user interface, providing an immersive and engaging atmosphere. ??

 ### Business Side

 **Optimize Booking Process**: